top of page

 Her private practice specializes in helping musicians, songwriters and other music industry professionals, as well as creative professionals in the theatre and film industry.

-She offers services in Toronto and provides remote services in California and Texas.
+She offers services in Toronto and remote services within Ontario.

 She teaches psychodynamic psychotherapy to psychiatry residents at the University of Toronto, where she holds an academic appointment as Adjunct Clinical Lecturer.